qianglise/cmakeintro/content/index.rst

 CMake is a language-agnostic, cross-platform build tool and is nowadays the *de facto* standard, with large projects using it to reliably build, test, and deploy their codebases.

-CMake is not a build system itself, but it generates another system's build files.
+**CMake is not a build system itself, but it generates another system's build files.**

 In this workshop, you will learn

 - Write a CMake build system for C/C++ and Fortran projects producing libraries and/or executables.
-- Run tests for your code with `CTest`.
 - Ensure your build system will work on different platforms.
-- (optional) Detect and use external dependencies in your project.
+- Detect and use external dependencies in your project.
+- (optional) Run tests for your code with `CTest`.
 - (optional) Safely and effectively build mixed-language projects (Python+C/C++, Python+Fortran, Fortran+C/C++)